-Reasons for whistle blowing:
+Reasons for whistleblowing:

-- Each individual has a responsibility for raising concerns about unacceptable practice or behaviour. - To prevent the problem worsening or widening. - To protect or reduce risks to others. - To prevent becoming implicated yourself.
+- Everyone has a responsibility for raising concerns about unacceptable practice or behaviour. - To prevent the problem worsening or widening. - To protect or reduce risks to others. - To prevent becoming implicated yourself.

-What stops people from whistle blowing?
+What stops people from whistleblowing?

 - Fear of starting a chain of events which spirals out of control.

 - Disrupting the work or project.

 - Fear of getting it wrong.

 - Fear of repercussions or damaging careers.

 - Fear of not being believed.